tiptenbrink/thesis/final/main.typ

 // #note[below begins the actual introduction]

 Constraint Programming (CP) solvers are complex pieces of software.
 Their complexity is twofold: performance matters, so they are heavily engineered to solve problems as fast as possible.
 Furthermore, there is an inherent complexity to the algorithms and theoretical techniques used to find solutions, which have been developed over many years.
 Consequently, they have a large surface area for bugs.

-When these cause crashes or other observable misbehavior, this provides a signal that there are issues.
+When these bugs cause crashes or other observable misbehavior, this provides a signal that there are issues.
 If it does find a solution, even when there is some unknown bug, this is also not as problematic.
 This is because a solution can be checked to ensure it satisfies all constraints.

 The nefarious case is when the solver declares no solution exists, i.e., that the problem is unsatisfiable.
 How can we check that this is indeed the case?
 How do we know the solver did not miss some part of the search space due to some unknown bug?

 One avenue is to prove the solver's completeness @carlier2012certified, which would ensure that if a solution exists, it would find it.
 However, this is challenging, in particular without sacrificing performance.
 Instead, the solver can record the steps it took to determine the unsatisfiability of a particular instance, producing a proof of unsatisfiability.
 This proof can then be verified by a program that is more trusted than the solver.
 This approach, known as proof logging, has already seen great success.

-This success began with SAT solvers (see Biere et al. @biere2021handbook, Ch.
+The success of proof logging began with SAT solvers (see Biere et al. @biere2021handbook, Ch.
 15 for a detailed overview), where nearly every modern solver that participates in competitions now produces proofs.
 In fact, it is now mandatory to participate in competitions @sat2013.

 This success has only recently been extended to CP solvers.
 Flippo et al. @flippo2024proof have shown that a modern LCG (lazy clause generation, @feydy2009rengineered) solver can be instrumented to produce unsatisfiability proofs in a format inspired by the DRUP format @goldberg2003unsatcnf @gelder2008rup in SAT.

+One of the great strengths of CP is its support for a wide range of constraints, including so-called global constraints that can exploit a problem's global structure.
+CP solvers generally support using constraint-specific reasoning to reduce the search space.
+Ideally, this same reasoning should be able to be verified by a CP-native checker.

+Instead, previous work has mostly followed the approach of encoding CP problems as simpler problems, such as SAT @veksler2010CSPprof.
+In the work of Flippo et al., proofs produced by the solver were translated to pseudo-Boolean proofs and verified by a pseudo-Boolean checker @gocht2022auditable.
+A CP-native checker, which understands the specialized reasoning performed by solvers, does not have to translate CP reasoning into more limited types of reasoning.

-However, while producing such proofs has now been demonstrated, verifying them remains a challenge.
-In the work of Flippo et al., in order to be verified, the CP problem proof had to be encoded in a pseudo-Boolean model @gocht2022auditable.
-Among the main strengths of CP is the ability to efficiently encode the problem with constraints that retain much of the problem's structure.
+// Among the main strengths of CP is the ability to efficiently encode the problem with constraints that retain much of the problem's structure.
 Encoding this in a pseudo-Boolean model loses much of this.
 Furthermore, the CP proof can mention the constraint-specific reasoning that solvers employ in order to prune the search space more efficiently.
 When encoding into a format that does not know about these types of reasoning, verification can also not make use of this specialized reasoning.

-This has led to a collaborative effort, of which this work is a part, to verify a CP proof using the strengths of CP, which means developing a CP proof checker that can perform specialized reasoning over particular constraints.
-This requires explicitly supporting these constraints in the checker.
+This has led to a project to develop a formal CP proof system and proof checker, of which this work is a part.
+To verify proofs using specialized reasoning, this reasoning must be explicitly supported in the checker.
 This entirely removes the encoding step, but requires more complicated verification algorithms.
 This verification must be trusted to a higher degree than the solver, as otherwise the conclusion can still be questioned.
 Therefore, the checker can be formally verified, achieving the highest possible level of trust in its correctness.
 We note that in the case of pseudo-Boolean proofs, the verification is straightforward enough that this is not an absolute requirement.

 To create a formally verified CP checker, a new proof system @sidorov2025checker was developed that better captures the integer reasoning performed by CP solvers and does not require re-encoding the problem.
 Proofs are sequences of proof steps.
 The final conclusion requires that each individual proof step is valid, in addition to the reasoning that actually extracts this final conclusion from these valid proof steps.
+Furthermore, the checker will need to store the facts it has previously derived so they can be used in future steps.

-A natural question is then to focus on the individual proof steps and ask: _How can we develop formally verified checkers for individual proof steps in a CP unsatisfiability proof checker_?
-Our contribution is then to determine how to check these individual steps using formally verified algorithms, leaving the overall checker to the wider collaboration.
+A natural question is then to disregard the global design of the checker and focus on the individual proof steps, and ask: _How can we develop formally verified checkers for individual proof steps in a CP unsatisfiability proof checker_?
+Our contribution is then to determine how to check these individual steps using formally verified algorithms, leaving the overall checker to the broader CP proof checker project.

+CP solvers perform propagations, where they reason over constraints to shrink the search space, and search, which actually explores the search space and makes more propagation possible.
+A CP proof must capture both propagation and search.
+It therefore contains two types of steps:
+- _inferences_: which capture a particular type of reasoning performed by the solver.
+- _deductions_: which combine different facts into new facts.

-In the proof system of Sidorov et al. @sidorov2025checker, there are two types of proof steps: inferences, which involve reasoning over particular constraints, and deductions, which combine information of multiple inferences to deduce new facts.
-We also separate inferences into two types: inferences that correspond to a particular type of CP propagation algorithm, and inferences that are more general-purpose.
+The proof system of Sidorov et al. @sidorov2025checker has exactly these two types of steps.
+We can further separate inferences into two types: inferences that correspond to a particular type of CP propagation algorithm (propagator inferences), and inferences that are more general-purpose.
 The latter case includes inferences that rewrite previously deduced facts as well as inferences that bring a variable's initial domain into the context.
 This work only focuses on the first category, i.e., propagator inferences.

-The other category was handled by the wider effort this work is a part of.
-As there are many different CP constraints, often with multiple propagation algorithms, each with their own specialized reasoning, verifying these propagator inferences requires developing many inference checking algorithms.
+As there are many different CP constraints, often with multiple propagation algorithms, each with its own specialized reasoning, verifying these propagator inferences requires developing many inference checking algorithms.
 Therefore, we cannot hope to develop verification algorithms for every constraint and propagator in this work.

 Instead, we restrict ourselves to two popular constraints, alldifferent and (timetable) cumulative.
 Furthermore, we develop a general methodology that can be applied to other constraints to ease the development and allow the checker to be extended in the future.

 For the deduction step, however, we do not develop a general methodology, as it is independent of the constraint type and is fully general.
 Instead, we simply present its implementation and formalization.

 Furthermore, we introduce a theory and formalization of perforated intervals, which is pivotal in the implementation and formalization of both inference and deduction checking.
 Perforated intervals are a representation of (potentially infinite) subsets of $ZZ$, which are used to describe variable domains.
 They consist of (optional) bounds and a set of holes.
 We describe the operations that can be performed on perforated intervals and under what conditions these can be performed efficiently.
 These operations and properties are all formally verified.

 Finally, we present some findings of working with Rocq, which is the interactive theorem prover and programming language used for the implementation of the checker.

 // This work is part of a larger program that seeks to improve the reliability of CP solvers.
 Previous work addressed this with an approach to produce proofs of unsatisfiability and an initial proof format that could be encoded as a pseudo-Boolean proof.
 More specifically, this work is part of a follow-up effort that wants to improve the problems with that approach by developing a formally verified CP unsatisfiability proof checker.
 The question then becomes, how can we develop this checker and how do we improve the proof format to make use of native CP reasoning?
 Concurrently to our contributions and as part of the larger effort, this improved format and the overall structure of the checker were developed.